MarcoLizza/mode13h.dev/_posts/2019-03-21-tofu-engine-1.md

 > Another approach for palette support can be achieved by using a **texture buffer object**, that is a one-dimensional texture carrying shared data from the application to the shader.
 However, at the moment *raylib* doesn't support it properly... perhaps I'll get back to this issue in the future and check if it might be something of interest for optimization.

-In order for the palettized rendering to work, textures/images need to be "patched" runtime.
+In order for the palletized rendering to work, textures/images need to be "patched" runtime.
 Each pixel is replaced with an "indexing color" by searching the nearest-matching color in the current active palette.
 At the moment this requires (due to the library features) to allocate an additional temporary support buffer.
 It would be nice to have it work through a callback during the loading itself so that an additional (re)scan and support buffer won't be needed.

 ## Sample applications